La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 > Table 3 [Tones].
-Sounds and interpretations of the tones. ``Level'' refers to the parse tree level of the word with that tone, relative to the structure before it. ``Type'' indicates the organizational type of that word or phrase.
+Sounds and interpretations of the tones.
+Level refers to the parse tree level of the word with that tone, relative to the structure before it.
+Type indicates the organizational type of that word or phrase.
 The first set of symbols shown, ascii characters, is preferred but the second set can substitute on a manual typewriter.
 In this paper, `!' is used instead of `\' for convenience in typesetting.

 * * *

 Tones `-' and `=' join adjacent words of a compound phrase predicate.
 Tones `!' and `|' start a sub-phrase of the current phrase.
 Tone `^' closes the current sub-phrase and starts a new one, part of the same containing phrase.
 Tone `/' closes a sub-phrase and resumes the predicate of the containing phrase, if among its prefixes, or otherwise starts a new phrase at the higher level.
 Distinctions within these tone classes are important later but do not affect the grammar.

-A sentence start prefix such as _``^:i''_ is automatically at root level, and _``/fi''_ jumps to root level without ending the sentence.
-Other multi-level upjumps are available with _``fu''_ but are needed rarely.
+A sentence start prefix such as _^:i_ is automatically at root level, and _/fi_ jumps to root level without ending the sentence.
+Other multi-level upjumps are available with _fu_ but are needed rarely.

 ## Cases --- Members of a Relation